 Once the dough is ready, dust a clean counter with some rice flour.
 Divide the dough into 8 equal bits and roll them into balls.
 Using a rolling pin, roll out one ball into a 5-inch flatbread.
 The flatbread will be very soft, so be careful not to break it.

 Preheat a cast-iron skillet so it’s hot.
 If you don’t have a skillet, you can use a non-stick pan.
 Just make sure that it’s a heavy-bottomed pan.
 Pour a 1/2 tablespoon of oil onto the skillet and spread it all over.

 Gently lift the flatbread and place it onto the hot pan.
 Let it cook for about 1-2 mins on medium-low heat.
 You will see the color of the flatbread start to change and get darker.
 Using a spoon, spread about 1/2 a tablespoon of oil on the uncooked side of the flatbread.

 Once you are able to lift the flatbread using a spatula without feeling like it will break, turn it over, so the uncooked side is now on the pan.
 Cook it for another 1-2 mins.
 Both sides of the flatbread should be slightly browned when ready.

-Serve warm with a dollop of homemade butter or chai (recipe coming soon).
-My son really enjoys having some fresh plain sweetened yogurt on the side.
+- My son really enjoys having some fresh plain sweetened yogurt on the side.